frictionlessdata/website/site/guide/README.md

 ### Validation

-Having errors in your data are not uncommon.
+Having errors in your data is not uncommon.
 They also often get in the way of quick and timely data analysis for many data users.
 Validating data helps ease the process of collecting data by checking the **quality** and **validity** of a data source before publishing it.

 Let's take a look at how to validate the tabular data we created in the previous section using the GoodTables [Python][py] and [JavaScript][js] libraries.
 GoodTables is a set of libraries and command-line tool for validating and transforming tabular data.
 These libraries exist to identify structural and content errors in your tabular data, so they can be fixed quickly.
 For example, a table schema contains information on fields and their assigned data types, making it possible to highlight misplaced data types (e.g. a string in an age column where an integer is expected, or an integer in an email column where a string is expected).